rvagg/csv2/README.md

 **csv2** can handle basic CSV quoting and escaping: `foo,"bar","wut? ""whoa!""","commas, in, my, strings??"`

-The only main "feature" not currently supported is newlines within quotes strings; newlines are treated strictly as row separators.
+The only main "feature" not currently supported is newlines within quoted strings; newlines are treated strictly as row separators.

 ```js
 fs.createReadStream('data.csv')